-Like a spa, a hot tub has built-in jets to provide warmth, relaxation and a massage effect on people's muscles and joints.
-They both are used for therapeutic reasons and socialization.
-In the early days—the late 1960s and early 1970s—hot tubs were made from wood, including cedar, redwood, cypress, teak or a composite.
+Like a spa, a hot tub has built-in jets to provide warmth, relaxation, and a massage-effect on people's muscles and joints.
+Both are used for therapeutic reasons and socialization.
+In the early days—the late 1960s and early 1970s—hot tubs were made from wood, including cedar, redwood, cypress, teak, or a composite.
 In the mid-1970s, the technologically advanced portable acrylic spas were introduced, replacing the wooden tubs in popularity.

 Basically, there are two types of hot tubs and spas: portable and custom-built or in-ground.
 Portable models can accommodate anywhere from two to eight or more adults.
-They can be inflatable latex or vinyl, which are usually less expensive; fiberglass, acrylic; polyethylene; or another type of plastic.
-Some hot tubs are built in traditional wood or even out of recycled materials, like metal bins or barrels.
+They can be inflatable latex or vinyl, which are usually less expensive; fiberglass; acrylic; polyethylene; or another type of plastic.
+Some hot tubs are built in traditional wood or even out of recycled materials, such as metal bins or barrels.

-The word spa is often associated with a health resort destination or a commercial establishment where patrons can also receive aesthetic services, massages, facials, and other pampering treatments.
+The word spa is often associated with a health resort where people stay overnight or longer.
+Spas or day spas are also commercial establishments where patrons receive aesthetic services, such as deep-tissue massages, facials, manicures, pedicures, body wraps, salt glows, and other pampering treatments.

-The term hot tub is more specific in describing that hot, bubbly tub, and has experienced a resurgence in usage to distinguish it from a day spa.
+The term hot tub is more specific in describing that tub with many strategically placed massaging jets and has experienced a resurgence in usage to distinguish it from a day spa.

-Small hot tubs that accommodate 2 to 3 adults and are designed for a more intimate experience measure about 3 to 4 feet high by 5 feet across and hold approximately 500 gallons of water.
-Larger hot tubs are around 4 to 5 feet high and 6 feet or more in diameter and are built to accommodate up to 11 adults.
+Small hot tubs that accommodate two adults and are designed for a more intimate experience measure about three to four feet high by five feet across and hold approximately 500 gallons of water.
+Larger hot tubs measure around four to five feet high and six feet or more in diameter and are built to accommodate up to eight adults or more.
 They hold about 850 gallons of water.

 Hot Tubs in Pop Culture